rafatieppo/lucycashflow/README.md

   - [X] Expenses by subcategories
   - [X] Floating point for sums
   - [X] Improve cash flow plot
-  - [ ] Improve balance by account for a specific period
+  - [X] Improve balance by account for a specific period
-  - [ ] Improve reports
+  - [X] Improve reports
   - [X] Deploy in some server

 ## Logs
 <a name="logss"></a>

+### Thu 2021-01-28 17:32:37 -04
+- Reports has been updated (cashflow, balance, expenses, ...),

 ### Sun 2020-09-20 10:20:11 -04
 - Updated subcategories, a new one subcategory for vehicle was